hazelcast/hazelcast/hazelcast-documentation/src/EntryProcessor.md

 ## Entry Processor

+### Overview

 Hazelcast supports entry processing.
-Entry processor is a function that can modify or replace the value of a map entry.
-It gives you the ability to execute your code on an entry in an atomic way.
+Entry processor is a function that executes your code on a map entry in an atomic way.

-Entry processor enables fast in-memory operations on a Map without having to worry about locks or concurrency issues.
+Entry processor enables fast in-memory operations on a map without having to worry about locks or concurrency issues.
 It can be applied to a single map entry or on all map entries and supports choosing target entries using predicates.
 You do not need any explicit lock on entry.
 Practically, Hazelcast locks the entry, runs the EntryProcessor, and then unlocks the entry.

+Hazelcast sends the entry processor to each cluster member and these members apply it to map entries.
+So, if you add more members, your processing is completed faster.

-If entry processing is the major operation for a map and the map consists of complex objects, then using object type as `in-memory-format` is recommended to minimize serialization cost.
+If entry processing is the major operation for a map and the map consists of complex objects, then using `OBJECT` as `in-memory-format` is recommended to minimize serialization cost.
+By default, the entry value is stored as a byte array (BINARY format), but when it is stored as an object (OBJECT format), then entry processor is applied directly on the object.
+In that case, no serialization or deserialization is performed.

 There are below methods in IMap interface for entry processing: